What Is a Go-To-Market Strategy? And How to Create One

 3. Define your pricing strategy.

 Price is an important factor for any product.
-You don’t want to sell a product for too much or too little.
-If you do, you’ll risk either not moving enough product or eating too much into your profit margin.
+You don’t want to sell a product for too much or too little because you’ll risk either not moving enough product or eating too much into your profit margin.
+A good price is one that fits your business objectives, matches your customer profile, and makes you competitive in the marketplace.

 As you consider your pricing strategy, some questions you might ask yourself include: